Articles

 Foundational sales skills

-There is a reason partnerships is often nested under the sales function: To entice a potential partner to buy into the value of your product is essentially sales.
+There is a reason partnerships is often nested under the sales function: to entice a potential partner to buy into the value of your product is essentially sales.
 While partnership managers don’t have to be salespeople, they should have the salesperson’s ability to speak to the value of the product and joining their partnership program in a convincing way.

 Cross-functional collaboration